lizziew/parquet_pipeline/README.md

 **Clone the tpch-dbgen repo.** You can use the command ```git clone https://github.com/electrum/tpch-dbgen```.

-**Create a location.txt file in the parquet_pipeline directory.**  This will list out the files/directories you want to read and write from.
+**Create a locations.txt file in the parquet_pipeline directory.**  This will list out the files/directories you want to read and write from.
 Specifically, include on 3 separate lines:
 - tpch-dbgen directory
 - Spark directory
 - Checkpoints directory